cotaprecoarchive/Horus/README.md

 ```

 ### It will scale to thousands of connections?
 Maybe yes, maybe not.
-Well, there isn't much to change, you just need to consider increasing the number servers running **Horus**, very simple, [HAProxy](http://www.haproxy.org/) can help you deal with that.
+Well, there isn't much to change, you just need to consider increasing the number servers running **Horus**, very simple.
+And also [HAProxy](http://www.haproxy.org/) can help you deal with that.

 # License
 [MIT License](https://github.com/CotaPreco/Horus/blob/develop/LICENSE) &copy; Cota Preço.